 You might’ve hated geometry in high school.
 Not me!
 I live for that stuff.
 Because frame design and geometry can make all the difference between a “meh” fit and one that makes the bike feel as if it’s a perfect extension of your body.
 Bike frame geometry is based on all kinds of factors, such as standover, seat and top tube angles, rake, and drop, to name just a few.
 But since each person is as bespoke as each one of my bikes, your bike’s geometry may be quite different from someone else’s.
 No need to worry about it because this is where the super-bike-geek in me really shines!
 For those of you are genuinely curious about the process here are some videos to show you how it works.

 Decisions, decisions, decisions.
 This might be the toughest—and most fun—one you’ll face.
 What color bike do you want?
 To make it even more fun–or tortuous–depending on your POV, you can choose from a collection of stock colors.
 Feel free to mix and match—your bike can be one color or multiple colors.
 Still don’t see what you like?
 No problem: I can send you a book with hundreds of color choices.
 If you’re feeling overwhelmed, check out some nifty color inspiration here.
 Are we having fun yet?

 Don’t worry; you don’t need to know all of this—that’s my job.
 But I’ve found quite a few of you are genuinely curious about the process.
 So here are some videos to help you see how it works.

-Prices start at $4500 depending on the components.
-This includes custom geometry, a single stock color, shipping (in the continental U.S.), and assembly and fitting by a professional bicycle dealer of your choice.
-Sales tax only applies to bikes shipped to a New York State address.
+Prices start at $5000 depending on the components and frame construction.
+Caliper brake bikes typically cost $5000; disc brake bikes are $5350; and bikes with electronic shifting are $5600.This includes custom geometry, a single stock color, shipping (in the continental U.S.), and assembly and fitting by a professional bicycle dealer.
+Sales tax applies to bikes shipped to a New York State address.